-Records.
-Reports.
+oţ;

+division thereof;

-- (A) obligations of the United States or any agency thereof: - (B) general obligations of any State or any political subdivision thereof; - (C) any interest-bearing account or certificate of deposit of a bank that is a member of the Federal Reserve System; - (D) obligations fully guaranteed as to principal and interest by the United States. - (2) Income.-Income from any such investment may be used for any purpose for which the invested funds may be used. (h) Books and Records of Board.- - (1) IN GENERAL.-The order shall require the Board to- (A) maintain such books and records (which shall be available to the Secretary for inspection and audit) as the Secretary may prescribe;
+(C) any interest-bearing account or certificate of deposit of a bank that is a member of the Federal Reserve System; or (D) obligations fully guaranteed as to principal and interest by the United States.

+(2) Income.-Income from any such investment may be used for any purpose for which the invested funds may be used.

+(h) BOOKS AND RECORDS OF BOARD.-

+(1) In GENERAL.-The order shall require the Board to- (A) maintain such books and records (which shall be available to the Secretary for inspection and audit) as the Secretary may prescribe;

-(B) prepare and submit to the Secretary, from time to Reports. time, such reports as the Secretary may prescribe; and
+(B) prepare and submit to the Secretary, from time to

+time, such reports as the Secretary may prescribe; and

-- (C) account for the receipt and disbursement of all funds entrusted to the Board. - (2) Audits.-The Board shall cause the books and records of the Board to be audited by an independent auditor at the end of each fiscal year.
-A report of each such audit shall be submitted Reports. to the Secretary.
+(C) account for the receipt and disbursement of all funds

+entrusted to the Board.

+(2) Audits.-The Board shall cause the books and records of the Board to be audited by an independent auditor at the end of each fiscal year.
+A report of each such audit shall be submitted to the Secretary.

-(i) Books and Records of Processors.-
+(i) BOOKS AND RECORDS OF PROCESSORS.-

-(1) In GENERAL.-The order shall require that each fluid milk processor subject to this subtitle maintain and make available for inspection such books and records as may be required by the order and file reports at the time, in the manner, and having the content prescribed by the order.
+(1) In General.-The order shall require that each fluid milk processor subject to this subtitle maintain and make available for inspection such books and records as may be required by the order and file reports at the time, in the manner, and having the content prescribed by the order.